Eisenstein extension, connectedness and the second vanishing theorem: the main result

 \end{proof}

 Now we prove the SVT over complete ramified regular local rings of mixed characteristic, only for the extended ideals.

 \begin{thm} Let $(S, \n)$ be a $d$-dimensional complete ramified regular local ring of mixed characteristic, with a separably closed residue field and $I$ be an ideal of it.
 Assume $I= JS$ is an extension of an ideal $J$ of any unramified complete regular local ring $R$ such that $S$ is an Eisenstein extension of $R$.
-If $\dim(S/\q) \geq 3$ for every minimal prime $\q$ of $I$, then $H^{d-1}_I(S)=0$ if and only if the punctured spectrum of $S/I$ is connected. \end{thm}
+If $\dim(S/I) \geq 2$, then $H^{d-1}_I(S)=0$ if and only if the punctured spectrum of $S/I$ is connected. \end{thm}

-\begin{proof} Let $f(X)=X^n+ a_1X^{n-1}+\ldots +a_n$ be the Eisenstein polynomial and $S$ is obtained via Eisenstein extension of $R$, i.e. $S=R[X]/f(X)$.
-Set $f(X)= f$.
-Moreover from (1) of above Lemma 2.1, we have that $R$ also has separably closed residue field.